QuentinWach/quentinwach.github.io/_posts/2024-9-18-first-shaders.md

 layout: post
 mathjax: true
 title:  "A First Taste of Shaders"
-description: "Where I finally got around to writing my first shaders, explaining briefly what they are and then moving on to writing two simple ones in GLSL."
+description: "Where I finally got around to writing my first shaders, explaining briefly (very, very briefly) what they are and then moving on to writing two simple ones in GLSL.
+The first one similar to a lava lamp and the second one a little mountain range under a blue sky with a distance fog.
+Turns out, shaders are like painting directly with mathematics."
 date:   2024-09-18 20:38:24 +0100
 authors: ["Quentin Wach"]
 tags: ["shaders", "computer graphics"]